xsf3190/oracle-to-github-backup/README.md

 Supports (i.e. Github supports) maximum file size of 100MB.

 Dump files are compressed by an order of magnitude using Oracle Advanced Compression option.
+E.g. 170MB schema compressed to 25MB.

 ## Install
 For backup: